-Our management assessed the effectiveness of the Company's internal control over financial reporting as of December 31, 2016.
+Our management assessed the effectiveness of the Company's internal control over financial reporting as of December 31, 2017.
 In making this assessment, we used the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO") in Internal Control - Integrated Framework (2013).
-Based on this assessment we concluded that, as of December 31, 2016, our internal control over financial reporting was effective.
+Based on this assessment our Chief Executive Officer and Chief Financial Officer have concluded that, as of December 31, 2017, our internal control over financial reporting was effective.